-We’re also puzzled by Ivacy’s choice to only provide Linux configuration guides for PPTP and SSTP when there’s nothing precluding the use of OpenVPN or other modern protocols.
-Intrepid users (which, fortunately, make up a good chunk of Linux users) can still set it up using Ivacy’s well-hidden OpenVPN config files, but if you’re looking for a plug-and-play Linux VPN, you should keep searching.
+We’re also puzzled by Ivacy’s choice to only provide Linux configuration guides for PPTP and SSTP when nothing is precluding the use of OpenVPN or other modern protocols.
+Fearless users (which, fortunately, make up a good chunk of Linux users) can still set it up using Ivacy’s well-hidden OpenVPN config files, but if you’re looking for a plug-and-play Linux VPN, you should keep searching.

 Overall, though, once you get past the website and the initial app installation or manual configuration, Ivacy is a pleasant, user-friendly VPN that’s well-suited to those who value simplicity in their VPN clients.